blazium-engine/blazium-docs/tutorials/export/exporting_projects.rst

 On PC
 ~~~~~

-Distributing a game project on PC with Godot is rather easy.
+Distributing a game project on PC with Blazium is rather easy.
 Drop
-the Godot binary in the same directory as the ``project.godot`` file,
+the Blazium binary in the same directory as the ``project.godot`` file,
 then compress the project directory and you are done.

 It sounds simple, but there are probably a few reasons why the developer